fondation451/fulltype/README.md

 }
 ```

-There are 5 differents model kind in Type Architect: `'primitive'`, `'constant'`, `'custom'`, `'object'`, `'array'`.
+There are 5 differents model kind in Type Architect: `'primitive'`, `'constant'`, `'array'`, `'object'`, `'custom'`.

 #### `'primitive'` kind

-The primitive kind of model allows you to represent primitive type.
+The primitive kind allows you to represent primitive type.

 For now, the supported primitives types are: